Limmen/gym-idsgame/experiments/README.md

    An environment where neither the attacker nor defender is part of the environment, i.e. it is intended for 2-agent simulations or RL training.
    In this experiment, the attacker is implemented with a greedy policy based on a save Q-table.The defender is implemented with a random defense policy.
-   **NOTE** By default the pre-configured environments will create vulnerabilities at random locations in the network in order to make sure that a pre-programmed policy cannot be the optimal.
-Therefore, when you run simulation with a pre-trained Q-agent and with a pre-configured environment, it is likely that the environment will be different (have vulnerabilities at different locations) than the environment for which the Q-agent was trained to act optimally in.
-Thus, if you want to simulate a trained Q-agent with the exact same environment as when it was trained you'll need to manually use the configuration APIs to make the environment be identical.

 - [random_vs_tabular_q_agent-v0](simulations/v0/random_vs_tabular_q_agent/)
    * This is an experiment in the `idsgame-v0` environment.
    An environment where neither the attacker nor defender is part of the environment, i.e. it is intended for 2-agent simulations or RL training.
    In this experiment, the defender is implemented with a greedy policy based on a save Q-table.
 The attacker is implemented with a random attack policy.
-   **NOTE** By default the pre-configured environments will create vulnerabilities at random locations in the network in order to make sure that a pre-programmed policy cannot be the optimal.
-Therefore, when you run simulation with a pre-trained Q-agent and with a pre-configured environment, it is likely that the environment will be different (have vulnerabilities at different locations) than the environment for which the Q-agent was trained to act optimally in.
-Thus, if you want to simulate a trained Q-agent with the exact same environment as when it was trained you'll need to manually use the configuration APIs to make the environment be identical.

 ## Experiments in Version 1 Environments